IOWA YOUTH TOUR

-Approximately 40 high school students are chosen by local electric cooperatives from across the state of Iowa.
+Approximately 40 high school students are chosen by local electric cooperatives from across the state of Iowa every year.
 Each cooperative sets its own selection criteria, so find your local electric co-op from the list below for more details.
 The Iowa students join with more than 1,800 students from co-ops around the country for the national Youth Tour in Washington D.C. in June.

 Students are selected for this program by their local electric cooperative through the overall strength of the applicant.
 If you want to take advantage of this incredible leadership opportunity, contact your local rural electric cooperative or high school career center for additional information.

 Youth Tour dates: June 17-23, 2023 (orientation the evening of June 17 in Des Moines)

 Why do electric cooperatives send students to Washington, D.C., each year?

 Some of the things students will do and see on Youth Tour:

 Iowa electric cooperatives accepting Youth Tour applications: